Last month, I was honored to speak with Ray Zinn, who has made recent headlines after releasing his first book, Tough Things First.

 Everything can be learned.

-In one instance, he uses a pilot as a metaphor for someone who must check the gauges right in front of them, but will only be truly successful if their eyes are fixed on the horizon.
+In one instance, he uses a pilot as a metaphor for someone who must check the gauges right in front of them but will only be truly successful if they fix their eyes on the horizon.